luandretta/worth-a-trip-drf/README.md

 ## Colour Scheme

 The design is quite simple.
-A light colour scheme is used to ensure that there is a good contrast with the text and to create a clean and visually appealing look across the site.
+The colour scheme is used to ensure that there is a good contrast with the text and to create a clean and visually appealing look across the site.
 The scheme establishes a strong contrast between the background colors and text and, at the same time, ensures that the site meets accessibility requirements.
 Differents shades of gray are used to give more contrast between background and foreground.
 The blau and green colors are present in the buttons and icons.